Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 ## Deployment

-This WILL BE deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Bread-Brew-Books-Banjos/" target="_blank">https://charliekranz.github.io/Bread-Brew-Books-Banjos/</a>
+Deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Bread-Brew-Books-Banjos/" target="_blank">https://charliekranz.github.io/Bread-Brew-Books-Banjos/</a>

-* Before my mid-point meeting I deployed the website by:
+* I deployed the website by:
     * Selecting the repository in GitHub account
     * Clicked on Settings
     * In GitHub Pages section, selected Master Branch as source